fullmetalbrackets/website/content/articles/git-commands-cheat-sheet.md

 - `git push`

 <br>
-If didn't previously set a remote origin and synced it's main branch with your local main branch (<code>git remote add origin -u https://github.com/username/repo.git main</code>) then you can just do it with your first push by adding some options.
+The first time you push a commit, you will need to designate an upstream branch (the branch of the remote repo that you will track) or git will bother you about it.
+If this is your own project, your upstream will probably be the production branch -- i.e. main or master.

-- `git push --set-upstream origin https://github.com/username/repo.git main`
+- `git push --set-upstream origin main`

 <br>
 To pull and apply changes from remote repos.

-- `git pull` - This will pull from origin's main branch as set above.
+- `git pull` - This will pull from origin's main branch if it is set as upstream, like above.
-- `git pull bitbucket-repo` - If you added more remote repos, this pulls the specified remote instead of origin.
+- `git pull bitbucket-repo` - If you added more remote repos, this pulls the specified remote instead of origin, in this case one we set up in a prior example named "bitbucket-repo."

 ### Dealing with branches